V155/qutebrowser/doc/faq.rst

 passthrough mode only, to be able to send an escape keypress to the website.

-**Q:** Why takes it longer to open an URL in qutebrowser than in chromium?
+**Q:** Why does it take longer to open a URL in qutebrowser than in chromium?

-**A:** When opening an URL in an existing instance the normal qutebrowser Python script is started and a few PyQt libraries need to be loaded until it is detected that there is an instance running where the URL is then passed to.
+**A:** When opening a URL in an existing instance, the normal qutebrowser Python script is started and a few PyQt libraries need to be loaded until it is detected that there is an instance running to which the URL is then passed.
 This takes some time.
 One workaround is to use this
 `script <https://github.com/qutebrowser/qutebrowser/blob/master/scripts/open_url_in_instance.sh>`__
 and place it in your $PATH with the name "qutebrowser".
 This script